 There are three principal phases of a bear market:

 - The first represents the abandonment of hopes upon which stocks were purchased at inflated prices;

 - The second reflects selling due to decreased business and earnings

-- The third is caused by distress selling of sound securities, regardless of their value, by those who must find a cash market for at least a portion of their assets.
+- The third is caused by the distressed selling of sound securities, regardless of their value, by those who must find a cash market for at least a portion of their assets.

 A primary bull market is a broad upward movement, interrupted by secondary reactions, and averaging longer than two years.
-During this time, stock prices advance because of a demand created by both investment and speculative buying caused by improving business conditions and increased speculative activity.
+During this time, stock prices advanced because of a demand created by both share investment and speculative buying caused by improving business conditions and increased speculative activity.

 There are three phases of a bull period: